TACC/Core-CMS-Template/docs/start-project.md

     make start
     ```

 > [!NOTE]
 > If this is an initial or new project, keep reading.
 Otherwise, your project website is running locally again.

 2. Configure [Django] Application:

     Create a `/cms/src/taccsite_cms/settings_local.py` with content from [Core-CMS `settings_local.example.py`](https://github.com/TACC/Core-CMS/blob/main/taccsite_cms/settings_local.example.py).

+> [!NOTE]
+> If your project uses a `secrets.py` to connect to a remote CMS database, stop reading.
+Follow instructions specific to your project.

 3. Prepare [Django] Application: